getify/asynquence/README.md

     `sq.fork()` is (sort-of) sugar short-hand for `ASQ().seq(sq)`.

+* `duplicate()` creates a separate copy of the current sequence (as it is at that moment).
+The duplicated sequence is "paused", meaning it won't automatically run, even if the original sequence is already running.

+    To unpause the paused sequence-copy, call `unpause()` on it.
+The other option is to call the helper `ASQ.unpause(..)` and pass in a sequence.
+If the sequence is paused, it will be unpaused (and if not, just passes through safely).

+    **Note:** Technically, `unpause()` schedules the sequence to be unpaused as the next "tick", so it doesn't really unpause *immediately* (synchronously).
+This is consistent with all other calls to the API (`ASQ()`, `then()`, `gate()`, etc), which all schedule procession of the sequence on the next "tick".

+    `unpause()` is only present on a sequence API in this initial paused state after it was duplicated from another sequence.
+It is removed as soon as that next "tick" actually unpauses the sequence.
+It is safe to call multiple times until that next "tick", though that's not recommended.
+The `ASQ.unpause(..)` helper is always present, and it first checks for an `unpause()` on the specified sequence instance before calling it, so that's safer.

 * `errfcb` is a flag on the triggers that are passed into `then(..)` steps and `gate(..)` segments.
 If you're using methods which expect an "error-first" style (aka, "node-style") callback, `{trigger}.errfcb` provides a properly formatted callback for the occasion.

     If the "error-first" callback is then invoked with the first ("error") parameter set, the main sequence is flagged for error as usual.
 Otherwise, the main sequence proceeds as success.
 Messages sent to the callback are passed through to the main sequence as success/error as expected.